Accounting Best Practices

 Are Your Books Ready for 2019 Close?

-Everyone knows that hindsight is 20/20, but right now we need to be approaching the year (and decade!)
+For Accounting Best Practices everyone knows that hindsight is 20/20, but right now we need to be approaching the year (and decade!)
 2020 with some serious foresight.
 Like the academic calendar, or the NFL calendar, the accounting year doesn’t really begin in January and end in December.
 That’s because of taxes, of course, but that doesn’t mean that the end of the calendar year isn’t a significant marker when it comes to closing the books.
 Instead of being a point of terminus and reflection, it’s a chance to make sure all your ducks are in a row before 1st quarter begins.
 With that in mind, here is a great end of year accounting checklist to make sure you enter 2020 full of steam.

 The first step to ensuring your end of year accounting is on track is to reconcile your books, including bank statements, credit cards, and any other account related to your business.
 All of these accounts should match the numbers as they appear in your accounting software.
 If you’ve been diligently recording information all year, you may find this process easier than those who have to input a lot of data en masse.
 No matter the case, though, every end-of-year operation begins with having balanced books.